yanlong-pan/tpower/README.md

 - Run `python scripts/extractor.py`.
 - Enter the filename when prompted, e.g., `log1.log`.
 - Check the shell output and view `output.json`.

+## 2.2 Core Implementation

+1. The script first extracts all keywords (request types) from the file using regular expressions.
+2. It uses multithreading, with each keyword corresponding to a thread.
+Each thread reads the file and filters out log records that do not meet the criteria.
+3. To determine if a log record has a unique structure, a custom comparator is used.
+The main logic includes comparing the key-value structures of two JSON objects, comparing the structures of all elements in a list, and comparing specific structures of designated key-values.
+For detailed implementation, please refer to `utilities/comparator.py` and the `COMPARABLE_KEYWORD_CONTENT_MAP` in `scripts/patterns.py`.

 # 3. Django Backend